Faccco/CartesianBehaviour/README.md

 ## Description
 This project seeks to simplify the conversion of Cartesian tabular data provided from any source into behavioral endpoints.
 It get inspired by the packages <a href="https://swarm-lab.github.io/trackR/">TrackR</a> and <a href="https://github.com/JimMcL/trajr">trajr</a>, check them for options of tracking already implemented.
+The staring point was to measure zebrafish (_Danio rerio_) behavior within zones of interest.
+Future updates aim to:
+ - Process data without zones (Speed improvement) [SHORT TERM]
+ - Implement an shiny app [MEDIUM TERM]
+ - Integrate with an proper tracking app [LONG TERM]

 ## Instalation
 ```